geomatico/maplibre-cog-protocol/README.md

 Some other interesting usages:

-* Combining bands of a multispectral image to calculate indicators on the fly.
-* Applying color scales not listed in the standard color ramp catalog.
+* Apply a color scales not listed in the standard ColorBrewer or CartoColors catalog.
-* Using arbitrary breakpoints or interpolators.
+* Use custom breakpoints or interpolations.
+* Paint other bands.
+* Combine bands of a multispectral image to calculate indicators on the fly.